Zainab Pasha

-Zainab Pasha (زینب پاشا) was an Iranian woman who lived during the Qajar dynasty in late 19th century.
-She is most notable for her role in the Tobacco Protest, the beginning of the Constitutional Revolution of Iran, for leading a group of women in an uprising in the city of Tabriz by attacking wealthy merchants.
-This led to the closure of the Tabriz Market.
+Zainab Pasha (زینب پاشا) was an Iranian woman who lived during the Qajar era in late 19th century.
+She is most notable for her role in the Tobacco Protest, the beginning of the Persian Constitutional Revolution, and for leading a group of women in an uprising in the city of Tabriz by attacking wealthy merchants.
+This led to the closure of the Bazaar of Tabriz.

 Life

-Zainab was born to a country style family in one of the old Tabriz villages named, Amuzin Al-Din.
+Zainab was born to a country style family in one of the old Tabriz villages named, Amuzin al-Din.
 Her father, Sheikh Sulayman, was a poor peasant who, like other villagers, had a hard time subsisting during that era.
 Zainab was a strong and sturdy woman.
-Although at that time in Tabriz, most of the women clad their faces, Zainab did not.
+Although at that time in Tabriz, most women covered their faces, Zainab did not.

 Before the Persian Constitutional Revolution and during the autocracy, there was no security in Iran so government officials bought wheat during the summer at reduced prices and kept the wheat in warehouses.
-In the winter, government officials sold the wheat to the poor at high prices which created an artificial famine.
-During the reign of Nasir al-Din Shah c.
+In the winter, government officials sold the wheat to the poor at high prices which created artificial famines.
+During the reign of Naser al-Din Shah Qajar c.
 1834, the artificial famine reached its peak, and the poor people of the city had great difficulty.
 This harsh environment caused Zainab Pasha along with other women to revolt.

 Zainab and her revolutionaries closed markets and attacked government headquarters.
 They also attacked and destroyed some expensive gourmet groceries and large bakeries.

 Influences

 For almost a century and for the first time in Iran's history, Zainab along with forty women of Tabriz that were against the oppressors, and in parallel with the sexual inequalities imposed by the feudal system and traditional views on women, started an armed struggle and fought bravely.
-One of the important factors of the Tabriz Women's Movement led by Zainab was the overwhelming tyranny of some princes and rulers of the Qajar period in Azerbaijan.
+One of the important factors of the Tabriz Women's Movement led by Zainab was the overwhelming tyranny of some princes and rulers of the Qajar era in Iran.

 In the social and political arena of this period, there were also important problems such as the "Bread Crisis" and "Tobacco Score", which were also among the most important factors that led the Women's Movement of Tabriz.
 One of the biggest social and economic problems of the Qajar era was also bread shortage and the expensive price of bread.
 So, this led the women's uprising and dealing with this dilemma.